Chesapeake Bay Cruise With American

 The Victory Monument in Yorktown. * Photo: Heidi Sarna

 Of course, there was a tour of Colonial Williamsburg, the 18th-century capital of Virginia where costumed guides speak and act as if the Revolution were unfolding in real time.
 They guide tourists among both original buildings and reproductions to shed insights into the daily life, politics, and trade of Colonial Virginia.
-There also was plenty of time to wander on our own, ducking into time-warp-y workshops where skilled artisans demonstrated traditional crafts, from blacksmithing and printing to weaving and cabinetmaking.
+There was plenty of time to wander on our own, ducking into time-warp-y workshops where skilled artisans demonstrated traditional crafts, from blacksmithing and printing to weaving and cabinetmaking.

 Chesapeake Bay Cruise With American Cruise Lines includes a visit to Williamsburg